FIG-Bioinfo/FIG-Bioinformatics-Course/1_Representative-Genomes/1.4_Building-Representative-Sets/RepGen-Exercise-1_Building-Representative-Sets.md

 Launch VScode, and open the course-folder if VScode has not already done so automatically.
-Then go to the terminal-window if it is open, else launch a new terminal.
+Then go to the terminal-window if it is open, or launch a new terminal.
 You should see a message indicating that `COURSE_HOME` has been set to the course-folder, and that the `cdcourse` command will always bring you back to the course home.

-1. Attach the `Definitions.html` file as in previous exercises.
+1. Attach the `Definitions.html` file in Grimoire as in previous exercises.

 2. The following prompt provides the program specification for the representative-set algorithm: